rigg-alex/Class-Construction/README.md

 - Seperate students - ie, if students need to be in a different class
 - Simplify code
 - Create a web app
-- Make the output pretty.
+- Make the output pretty
+- Put excel formula rather than calculated value in output